Murder of Desirée Mariottini

 Desirée Mariottini (September 13, 2002 — October 18, 2018) was a 16-year-old Italian murder victim killed by African migrants, last seen on 18 October 2018 in Rome, Italy.

 Background

 Mariottini was reportedly born and lived in Cisterna di Latina in the region of Lazio.

-The San Lorenzo district is a historic neighborhood still scarred from World War II bombings, and is known for its left-wing political leanings.

 Murder and investigation

 On 17 October 2018, Mariottini reportedly missed the last bus and did not return to her home, and was found dead one day later.

 Mariottini was drugged and sexually assaulted in a "drug den" in the San Lorenzo district in Rome.
 While unconscious, Mariottini was assaulted multiple times by an unknown number of assailants.
 An autopsy showed she had taken drugs as early as the afternoon of October 18, and died later on the night of 19 October.
 It also showed that Mariottini was likely raped as she was dying.

 On 25 October, two people were arrested for the murder: Mamadou Gara, 26 and Brian Minteh, 43.
 Both are accused, along other suspects, of gang rape, drug possession and voluntary homicide.
 The police are looking for at least two other men involved in the murder.
 The criminals were identified after a series of testimonies and findings made in the building where the body was found.

 Around October 26, two more arrests were made in the case; Alinno Chima, age 40, and Yusif Salia, whose age was not specified.